Jigsaw-Code/outline-sdk/x/examples/outline-pwa/README.md

     * Next we need to import the `mobileproxy.aar`.
 Click the `+` button again and select `JAR/AAR Dependency`.
     * Type in the path `../../outline-sdk/x/out/mobileproxy.aar`
     * Click `Apply`.
+    * **Important:** The two added dependencies are initially placed in `/android/app/capacitor.build.gradle`, which is a generated file that gets reset frequently.
+To avoid losing these dependencies, manually move them to `/android/app/build.gradle`.

     * In the head of your new `MainActivity.kt`, import the following: